 Making More Finite Adjustments

 In some cases, the skin tone and blemish issues in your wedding photography, once imported in Lightroom, may require more robust and fine-tuned features than what Lightroom provides.
 In these cases, you will want to make the changes you can with the features above in Lightroom, then export your edited image to another program, such as Photoshop.

 Lightroom is designed not only for editing photos but also for improving your photo editing workflow and photo management system.
 As a result, the program makes it easy to export your edited Lightroom images into other programs, like Photoshop, for further processing.
-While you can use Lightroom’s Export menu to send altered photos to another program, or to your professional photo editing services, the best practice is to do so right from the main editing menu in Lightroom.
+While you can use Lightroom’s Export menu to send altered photos to another program, or to your professional photo editing and color correction services, the best practice is to do so right from the main editing menu in Lightroom.

 Knowing how to get perfect skin tones in Lightroom is an essential skill for any wedding photographer.
 In order to truly perfect skin tones for glowing brides and perfectly brightened grooms, you will need a deep understanding of all the facets of your image that influence skin tone.
 The elements mentioned in this guide and tools used to correct them are only the start of the options you can take advantage of with Adobe Lightroom.